dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/kdd.md

 Note that the environment variables stated above are different from `FELIX_PROMETHEUSMETRICSENABLED` and `FELIX_PROMETHEUSMETRICSPORT`.
-The former set toggles and configures Calico Denied Packet reporting, while the latter set toggles and configures Felix white box metrics reporting.
+The former set toggles and configures {{site.prodname}} Denied Packet reporting, while the latter set toggles and configures Felix white box metrics reporting.

 #### Ports of Services and NetworkPolicy